voschezang/coding-handbook/psychology/emotions.md

 ## Experience

-There exist various models to explain experience of stimuli.
+There exist various models to explain experience of stimuli and sensations.

 - "Common sense".
 Physiological reaction is caused by emotion, which is caused by an intense event.
 - [James-Lange](https://en.wikipedia.org/wiki/James%E2%80%93Lange_theory).
 Emotion is a result of a by a physiological reaction to an intense event.